julien-sebire/oat-test/DEV_NOTES.md

     => Replaced User::toArray with User::getListArray and User::getDetailsArray to be able to provide different fields to the list and details view.

 Went through all client functionality (search, navigation, details), working smoothly.

+## To go further

+Data access from database, such as mysql could be done in two ways:
+    - a database access layer providing a full list of users to the UserRepository
+    - Renaming UserRepository to a more specific name such as FileUserRepository and implementing a DatabseUserRepositoring to take advantage of all the requesting possibilities of chosen RDBM.